 We sat outside at Lazy Hiker and each had a beer.
 We were super impressed with the cleanliness and social distancing of the brewery.
 This was our first time actually drinking at an establishment since February, and I’m happy the Lazy Hiker eased us back into it.

 I had the Mojito Blonde and Chad had the Phase 2.
 Both were excellent.
-Oh, and Frankie dog is allowed.
+Oh, and Frankie dog is welcome!

 4. Waterfall Tours